Sandstone Flagstone Cleaning

 That’s why we offer a free no-obligation consultation by a trained and experienced Sandstone Restoration Expert.

-We can advise you on the best cleaning to suit your needs and how you can continue to keep your floor clean.
+We can also advise you on the best cleaning to suit your needs and how you can continue to keep your floor clean.

 Sandstone has been used in the UK as a flooring for centuries.
 Wether it is the traditional York Stone or the increasingly popular Indian Sandstone or Flagstones, this type of stone flooring continues to be a popular choice.